 Because we have the plan.

-It it's it's not gonna be if if it goes with the speed it's going right now, it's not we need if we don't need even to think about years, we should think about months.
+If it goes with the speed it's going right now, it's not, we don't need even to think about years.

-And and it's what are the people of Iran want from the people of the United States?
+The people of Iran want from the people of the United States?

-What are they do they like the people of the United States?
+Do they like the people of the United States?

 These people, they're chanting against President Trump, but the real Iranians, millions of them inside Iran, they love President Trump.

-Who are the people that keep showing up on behalf of the regime as counter protesters?
+Who are the people that keep showing up on behalf of the regime as counter-protesters?

 This is revolutionary guards militia.

-These people, even with um one lunch, you can bring him to street to chant, yeah, we love how many, and if you follow the news, you will see it's exactly the similar faces.
+These people, even with one lunch, you can bring him to the street to chant, yeah, we love Khamini.

 That's that's a good question.